Hilson-Alex/Butterfly/README.md

 default.
 The Butterfly language is based on modules that communicate exclusively through events and asynchronous message passing.

+You can find some commented code examples to know more about the language reading [this doc](./out/resources/doc/CodeExample.md)

 <a href="https://drive.google.com/uc?export=view&id=1vI3_UjFAzELrp2uUPGPjE3CK-NpqgJeN">
   <img src="https://drive.google.com/uc?export=view&id=1vI3_UjFAzELrp2uUPGPjE3CK-NpqgJeN" style="width: 650px; max-width: 100%; height: auto"  alt="a Butter Flying"/>
 </a>